vhelin/SameSameC/README.md

 ## Add

-- Add support for struct (Work-In-Progress...)
+- Add support for empty statements
-- Improve struct/union support (ANSI C99?)
+- Add support for function overloading
 - Add support for free const strings
 - Add support for explicit casting and type checks
 - Add support for arrays with more than one dimension
-- Add support for empty statements
-- Add support for function overloading
 - Add more backends (GB-Z80, 6502, 65816...)
-- Add test projects
+- Add more test projects
+- Improve struct/union support (ANSI C99?)
 - Document all TREE_NODE_TYPE_* use cases
 - Document all TAC_OP_* use cases
 - Create a list of supported ANSI C89 features (and the new features)